Spaghetti Squash Tuna Noodle Casserole Boats

 A healthy spin on a comfort food classic, these spaghetti squash tuna noodle casserole boats are filled with loads of creamy goodness and ample protein.
 Gluten-free, dairy-free, low-carb and paleo!
-I received free samples and compensation by Genova in exchange for recipe development.
-All opinions are my own.

 I remember loving tuna noodle casserole as a kid, but I honestly haven’t had it in years.
 It makes sense considering tuna noodle casserole isn’t really known for being a health-focused meal.
 It’s more of a comfort food classic.